multiversx/mx-chainlink-sc/elrond-adapter/README.md

 - `Port`: (optional) defaults to `:5000`, the webserver port

 Exchange:
-- `MultiplicationPrecision` multiplication precision before writing to the smart contract
+- `MultiplicationPrecision`: multiplication precision before writing to the smart contract
-- `CheckPercentageChange` whether to check the percentage change before pushing
+- `CheckPercentageChange`: whether to check the percentage change before pushing
-- `PercentageThreshold` required threshold to be met before pushing
+- `PercentageThreshold`: required threshold to be met before pushing
-- `Pairs` a list of pairs that the service will fetch updates for in case a bridge for recurrent price feeds is active
+- `Pairs`: a list of pairs that the service will fetch updates for in case a bridge for recurrent price feeds is active

+GasConfig

+- `TargetAsset`: the asset to denominate gwei in
+- `TargetAssetDecimals`: denomination precision in decimals
+- `TxPremium`: (optional) signals if the gas price should have a premium cost
+- `Address`: address of the smart contract to write denomination to, bech32 encoded
+- `Endpoint`: endpoint name that the service will write to in the provided smart contract

 Set the required environment, and run from the project root: